 Lighting is among the most important things you should consider when growing marijuana.
 It affects its growth both in terms of size and speed, but also plays a crucial role in the quality of the buds.

 Many inexperienced growers tend to provide insufficient lighting and suffer poor yields.
 Note that common household lightbulbs are not sufficient for plant growth.
-Growers much choose from options like T5 florescent, light emitting diode (LED), or high intensity discharge (HID) lighting like high pressure sodium (HPS) or metal halide (MH).
+Growers must choose from options like T5 florescent, light emitting diode (LED), or high intensity discharge (HID) lighting like high pressure sodium (HPS) or metal halide (MH).

 If choosing LEDs, it is important to use powerful, full-spectrum LED grow lights in which the wavelength can be adjusted to best fit the plant's needs throughout each growth stage.
 Furthermore, there are other benefits to using this type of lighting, such as energy efficiency, output, and durability.